FelipeACXavier/PhD/content/Years/Year 1/ES Schema.md

     - _A unified software architecture for embedded systems_ ([Petitjean et al. 2004](https://ieeexplore.ieee.org/abstract/document/1571869))

-        This architecture focuses on the lower layer of the reference architecture, it comprises only of the ==Devices Manager==.
+        This architecture focuses on the lower layer of the reference architecture, it comprises only of the Devices Manager.

         ![[/image 8 3.png|image 8 3.png]]